EarthScope/ispaq/README.md

 have the option to read local [miniSEED](http://ds.iris.edu/ds/nodes/dmc/data/formats/seed/) files and metadata on their own workstations and construct on-the-spot data quality analyses on that data.

-Output is provided in CSV format for tabular metrics.
+Output is optionally in CSV format or written to an internal SQLite database for tabular metrics.
 In addition, Probability Density Functions (PDF) can be plotted to PNG image files.
 The PDF plots also include the New High Noise Model and the New Low Noise Model curves [Peterson,1993](https://doi.org/10.3133/ofr93322) and the minimum, maximum, and mode PDF statistics curves.

 The business logic for MUSTANG metrics is emulated through [ObsPy](https://github.com/obspy/obspy/wiki) and custom Python code and the core calculations are performed using the same R packages as used by